Aircraft Finder

 • Configuration: Corporate

-• Engine: Safran Arrius 2R
+• Engine Type: Safran Arrius 2R

-• Engine total time: 400 hours
+• Engine Total Time: 400 hours

-• Calendar life limit: 15 years
+• Calendar Lifespan Limit: 15 years

-• Component times remaining:
+• Component Times Remaining:

 • TRB: 2,099 hours